If you are already a member of the veg scheme and need to contact us, email us

 How do you strike a balance between paying a fair price to farmers and providing affordable organic food?

 We start by having a good, mutually beneficial relationship with our farmers and suppliers.
-They are mainly small-scale tenant farmers without the reserves to be kept waiting a long time for payment, which is why we ask you to take out a regular subscription and pay upfront for the month.
+They are mainly small-scale tenant farmers without the reserves to be kept waiting a long time for payment, which is why we ask you to take out a regular subscription and pay upfront for the week.
 We very much believe that we’re in this together and they know we are going to pay them a fair price and work to increase the number of people on the scheme.
-At the same time they are aware that we need to provide a great bag of veg for our customers.
+At the same time they are aware that we need to provide a great bag of organic vegetables for our customers.
 We have a mixture of different suppliers, some very small, some larger.
 We also put much less of a mark-up on the produce we sell than mainstream, commercial retailers.

 We can do this by running the bag scheme in a way that keeps our operational costs low.
 Examples of this are:

-• keeping our admin costs down by encouraging you to pay once a month for the month
+• keeping our admin costs down

 • making our scheme a collection scheme rather than delivering door to door (which also keeps our carbon emissions very low)